ibm-cloud-docs/secrets-manager/secret-types.md

 Secrets that you store with the service consist of metadata attributes and a secret value.
 While the metadata attributes help you to identify a secret, the secret value is the data that protected services need to authenticate and authorize you or your application.

-Check out the following image to see how a secret is structured.
+The following example shows how a secret is structured.

 ```json
 {